 We want to make life more wonderful for all people in Aotearoa, New Zealand.
 Our vision is that everybody is thriving from the inside out.
 That everybody has the opportunity to live a life that is meaningful for them.

-🃏The game works best when each player has their own pack, so consider how many people you’d love to connect and create with at one time — how many people are there in your work team or immediate family? 👌
+🃏The game works best when each player has their own pack — how many people would you love to connect and create with at one time?
+How many people are there in your work team or immediate family? 👌

 We’re working to create a more compassionate culture in Aotearoa.
 A world where life and work are “win-win-win” — good for you, good for others in your

-Why did you create a game about human needs for organisations?
+Why did you create a game about human needs for organisations and communities?

 We created the game with multiple outcomes in mind:

 - Increasing capabilities for people-centred product, service and policy design